maxdraz/particle-jam/README.md

 ### Features planned
 - Jumping to interesting geometrical patterns at the press of a button.
-- Persistant custom presets - customise rotation speed, colour pallette, sensitivity to audio.
+- Persistent custom presets - customise rotation speed, colour pallette, sensitivity to audio.
 - Ability to toggle between multiple stlyles of visualisation.
 - ECS for performance and huge number of particles.